akkeris/logtrain/README.md

 ## Using Logtrain with Kubernetes

+### Running in Kubernetes

+Below is the recommended way of deploying Log Train.
+Note that this must run as a privileged container, so that it can read files from `/var/log/containers`.
+The daemonset also contains an initContainer that will change the sysctl `fs.inotify.max_user_instances` to `2048` on your nodes (usually from 128).

 ```
 kubectl apply -f ./deployments/kubernetes/logtrain-serviceaccount.yaml
 kubectl apply -f ./deployments/kubernetes/logtrain-service.yaml
 kubectl apply -f ./deployments/kubernetes/logtrain-daemonset.yaml
 ```

+### Adding drains in Kubernetes

 Once deployed you can use the following annotations on deployments, daemonsets, statefulsets or replicasets to forward logs.